Snyokabi1/SQL-Evaluated-Project/starting_with_questions.md

 Answer:
-An unknown city (data missing) leads in revenue totalling 1587.06USD, followed by the city of Mountain view both in the USA.
+An unknown city (data missing) leads in revenue totalling 1587.06USD, followed by the city of Mountain view both in the USA, where majority of the buyers originate